UnitNetwork/UnitToken/README.md

 # UnitToken
-ICO Token for Unit Network.\n
+ICO Token for Unit Network.

 A ERC20 Standard Token created using Smart Contract running on Ethereum BlockChain.
 Using Solidity.